MaazMS/Kubernetes/components_doc/images/image.md

-# images
-1. In this file store all the images which is require for this file.
+In this file store all the images which is require for this file.